 Bus transportation is available from Chicago Midway Airport and the CYJ Midwest office (Northbrook, IL).
 The bus is included in the tuition for camp and is available for all sessions, including Noar Aleph, Noar Bet, and Taste of CYJ.

-- Luggage can accompany campers on the bus.
+- We encourage you to bring your bags to one of the luggage trucks if you are in the Chicago area.
+This will allow departure day to run smoothly.
+If this is not an option, your child’s luggage can accompany campers on the bus.
 Campers are allowed to bring two pieces of luggage that will be placed in the storage area of the bus (i.e. two duffel bags).
 One small bag and a pillow that will fit in the overhead is allowed on the bus.
 Please do not send a hard trunk.

-- Please be at the designated bus stop 30 minutes prior the scheduled departure to check in.
+- Please be at the designated bus stop 60 minutes prior to the scheduled departure to check in.

 - At check-in, outstanding medical and other forms, and any owed balances must be turned in at the registration table.